MayankG514/HacktoberFest-20/README.md

 <img src="https://github.com/bajajvinamr/HacktoberFest2020/raw/master/0.png" width="500" height="300">

 ## How to contribute
-Submit your pull request here for Hacktoberfest-2020 , after script add your name and GitHub profile into Contributors.md file.
+Submit your pull request here for Hacktoberfest-2020 , after adding your script add your name and GitHub profile into Contributors.md file.

 ## Getting Started